Dr Gary Couanis

 In 2018 he completed a lifelong dream of racing in the Ironman World Championships in Hawaii.

-Dr Couanis is heavily involved in the sporting pursuits of his three children and volunteers as a coach in surf lifesaving, hockey and football.
+Dr Couanis is heavily involved in the sporting pursuits of his three children and volunteers as a coach in surf lifesaving, soccer, hockey and Australian football.

 Book An Appointment:

-Please note that Dr Couanis is only currently available at our Claremont practice.
+Please note that Dr Couanis is available at both Claremont and Cockburn practices.